inflearn logo

 Former) Ranked 2nd most popular expert in the Naver eXpert Chinese language category

-This is the schedule from my days teaching at an academy, a time I spent with youthful ambition and passion.
-They were good times, but back then, I didn't know how to take care of myself, and I nearly collapsed several times during lectures due to overwork.
+This is the schedule from my days teaching at the academy, a time I spent with youthful ambition and passion.
+They were good times, but back then, I didn't know how to take care of myself and nearly collapsed several times during lectures due to overwork.

-Whenever I felt my consciousness fading for a moment, I would lean against the chalkboard as if I were writing something.
-Part of it was because I didn't want the students to worry, but I also endured it because I was grateful for the opportunity to teach, believing that feeling exhausted was only natural since my lectures were so well-loved.
+Whenever I felt my consciousness fading for a moment, I would lean against the chalkboard as if I were writing on it.
+Part of it was because I didn't want the students to feel anxious, but I was also grateful to be able to lecture like this, and I endured it by thinking that it was only natural to feel exhausted since my lectures were so well-loved.

-This is a photo from a conversation class at the time.
-In those classes, I taught in a way that encouraged a lot of speaking, and after the first day, the students started bringing me drinks from the second day onwards.
-Their passion fueled mine even more.
-There was even a time we received a complaint because my voice and the students' voices were echoing into other classrooms.
-At that moment, I thought, "Ah, I'm doing a great job," and poured even more heat into the lecture.
+This is a photo from the conversation class at that time.
+In the conversation class, I taught in a way that encouraged speaking as much as possible, and the students started bringing me drinks from the second day after attending the first class.
+Their passion fired me up even more.
+There was even a time when we received a complaint because my voice and the students' voices were echoing into other classrooms.
+At that moment, I thought, "Ah, I'm doing a great job," and put even more heat into the lecture.

-It was a course where we watched dramas together to practice speaking and learn the process of translating Chinese into Korean.
-Since it was a class I really wanted to teach, I held it as a free special lecture on the weekend, and unexpectedly, many people showed up.
-There weren't enough seats in the assigned classroom, so we had no choice but to bring in extra chairs to make space.
-Although they aren't visible, there were students sitting on chairs in the back of the room, and I felt so bad for them.
+It was a course where we watched dramas together, practiced speaking, and learned the process of translating Chinese into Korean.
+Since it was a class I really wanted to teach, it was held as a special weekend lecture without a tuition fee, and unexpectedly, many people showed up.
+There weren't enough seats in the designated classroom, so we had no choice but to arrange extra chairs to make space.
+I felt so bad for the students who were sitting on chairs in the back of the room where they couldn't see well.
 So, I spoke with the director and moved the class to a larger room starting from the next session.
-Even after moving, we had to set up more seats than the original capacity, but I was relieved that we could at least provide desks for everyone.
+Even after moving, we had to create more spots than originally available, but I was relieved that we could at least provide desks for everyone.
 It was such an enjoyable class.

 I remember how much the students' reviews gave me strength when I was teaching.
-Students who stayed with me from Conversation Level 1 all the way to HSK wrote down their stories, and thanks to their sincerity, I was able to keep a grateful heart and always strive to deliver better lessons.
+Students who were with me from Conversation Class 1 to HSK wrote down their stories, and thanks to their sincerity, I think I was able to keep my sense of gratitude and always strive to deliver better lectures.

 Currently, I am working in a small office, creating my own textbooks, providing private Chinese tutoring, and developing various courses to teach Chinese.

-"Join a company and live a stable life," I heard plenty of such realistic advice, but
+"Join a company and live a stable life."
+I received a lot of realistic advice like this, but

 I want to do this work.
 I must do this work.
 Therefore, I will do this work.

-As I write by hand while thinking about what makes a "lecture of my own," watch recordings of myself teaching, and sit in the quiet lab after finishing a session to enjoy a brief moment of solitude, I prepare for the next class with the belief that I can deliver even better lectures with better materials and better content.
+I think about what defines 'my own lecture' as I write by hand, watch recordings of myself to reflect, and after finishing a session, sit in the quiet lab to enjoy a brief moment of solitude; then, I prepare for the next lesson, believing that I can deliver an even better lecture with better materials and better content.

-I will not give up until you reach the level of Chinese proficiency you desire.
+I will not give up on helping the student reach the level of Chinese proficiency they desire.

-If it is something the student needs to know, I will repeat it over and over and stay by their side until they can do it.
+If it is content that the student must know, I will stay with them, repeating it over and over again until they can do it.

-If a student is anxious about whether they can succeed, I will put their mind at ease through both the process and the results.
+If a student is anxious about whether they can make it, I will reassure them through both the process and the results.

 Thank you.